 Neither the news nor the weather dampened our day out in Noumea, during which we took the Tchou Tchou train excursion to see bays and marinas while learning about the history and culture of Noumea.

-But as we sat with our cocktails as Carnival Splendor departed from Noumea, it became clear the cyclone was not the only concern – this cruise would be Carnival Splendor’s last for at least several months
+But as we sat with our cocktails as Carnival Splendor departed from Noumea, it became clear the cyclone was not the only concern – this cruise would be Carnival Splendor’s last for months

 Cruise lines globally were being put on hold (Carnival’s own cessation being announced via a tweet from Donald Trump, rather than the company itself), and ships would soon be forbidden by the New Zealand and Australian governments from docking on their shores.